 The keys are designed for people with varying degrees of knowledge identifying rangeland grasshoppers, from the general enthusiast to research scientist.
 See the keys page if you need help determining whether your specimen is an adult or a nymph.
-The terminology is supported by a glossary, with photos and drawings by Dr. Robert Pfadt from the University of Wyoming and additional photos by Mathew L. Brust from the University of Nebraska-Lincoln and Alexander Harman from Oklahoma State University.
+The terminology is supported by a glossary.
+Most photos and drawings are by Dr. Robert Pfadt from the University of Wyoming, with additional photos by Mathew L. Brust from the University of Nebraska-Lincoln and Alexander Harman from Oklahoma State University.

 We have also developed a mobile app version of the key and fact sheets.
 Once downloaded onto your smartphone or tablet, this Lucid Mobile app works without an internet connection, allowing you to to use the key and fact sheets even in remote areas.
 The app is available for free for Android at the Google Play Store and for iOS at the App Store.